geraintmelville/WHO_project/README.md

 - `Thinness_ten_nineteen_years` - $8.48$, `Thinness_five_nine_years` - $8.75$, again as we might expect.

 We have removed `Economy_status_Developing` since it is redundant.
 If we wanted to produce the most efficient and most interpretable model possible, we would also remove a feature from each of the highly correlated groups, or look at creating a new feature which aggregates each feature in the groups.
 However since the brief only defined RMSE as our benchmark metric, we have included these features so maximize our signal and predictive power.

+#### Country

+The feature `country` is a categorical column with 179 possible values.
+Linear regression models require all data to be numerical, therefore we have two options: *Ordinal Encoding* or *One-hot Encoding*.
+Ordinal encoding will introduce an inherent 'order' in countries, this is a fictitious signal that will harm model performance.
+One-hot encoding will generate 178 boolean columns, massively increasing the complexity of our model and eating into our degrees of freedom (no_parameters:no_data_points will be reduced and therefore parameters or coefficients will be more volatile).
+We therefore decided to remove the countries column.

+#### Ethical vs robust model framing

+- The **robust** model includes mortality/disease variables (`Adult_mortality`, `Infant_deaths`, `Under_five_deaths`) that correlate with `Life_expectancy` at **r = -0.92 to -0.95**.
+These are near-mechanical restatements of the target (life expectancy is calculated *from* mortality data), not independent causal predictors.
+- The **ethical** model excludes these (see `SENSITIVE_COLS`) and relies on structural/socioeconomic predictors instead, `Schooling` (r = 0.73), `GDP_per_capita` (r = 0.58), which are genuinely predictive rather than circular.

+So the robust model's higher RMSE performance should be read with this in mind: some of its "accuracy" comes from features that are close to leaking the answer.

 #### Regional class imbalance
 Region representation is highly uneven: